Andrew McCabe, acting FBI director, pressed by Senate on involvement in Flynn probe

 Mr. McCabe was at the time overseeing the FBI’s Washington field office, which was providing the manpower to investigate Mrs. Clinton’s secret email server.
 He was promoted to the position of deputy director by Mr. Comey in February 2016.

-The Justice Department Inspector General is reviewing whether Mr. McCabe should have recused himself from aspects of the Clinton probe.
+The Justice Department inspector general is reviewing whether Mr. McCabe should have recused himself from aspects of the Clinton probe.

 In the sex discrimination case, the news report cited by Mr. Grassley indicates that Mr. Flynn provided a letter of support for Robyn Gritz, the former FBI agent who filed the Equal Employment Opportunity complaint against Mr. McCabe.
 Mr. Grassley said he was also concerned about reports that three FBI employees said they heard Mr. McCabe make disparaging remarks about Mr. Flynn “before and during the time the retired Army general emerged as a figure in the Russia case.”